United States home front during World War II: Immigration policies during and after World War II

 During World War II the trend in immigration policies was both more and less restrictive.
 The United States immigration policies focused more on national security and were driven by foreign policy imperatives.
 Legislation such as the Chinese Exclusion Act of 1882 was finally repealed.
 This Act was the first law in the United States that excluded a specific group—the Chinese—from migrating to the United States.
 But during World War II, with the Chinese as allies, the United States passed the Magnuson Act, also known as the Chinese Exclusion Repeal Act of 1943.
 There was also the Nationality Act of 1940, which clarified how to become and remain a citizen.
-Specifically, it allowed immigrants who were not citizens, like the Filipinos or those in the outside territories to gain citizenship by enlisting in the army.
-In contrast, the Japanese and Japanese-Americans were subject to internment in the U.S. There was also legislation like the Smith Act, also known as the Alien Registration Act of 1940, which required indicted communists, anarchists, and fascists.
-Another program was the Bracero Program, which allowed over two decades, nearly 5 million Mexican workers to come and work in the United States.
+Specifically, it allowed immigrants who were not citizens, such as Filipinos or those in the outside territories to gain citizenship by enlisting in the army.
+In contrast, Japanese and Japanese-Americans were subject to internment in the US.
+There was also legislation such as the Smith Act, formally known as the Alien Registration Act of 1940, which required all citizens of foreign countries in the US to provide fingerprints and certain personal information to the government.
+The Smith Act’s provisions were used to indict communists, anarchists, and fascists who were thought to be trying to disrupt the war effort.
+Another program was the Bracero Program, which allowed nearly 5 million Mexican workers to come and work in the United States in two decades.

-When World War II broke out in 1939, a common belief spread that Germany was planting spies and saboteurs in the US under the guise of immigrants.
-American consuls under the encouragement of US Assistant Secretary of State Breckinridge Long who was the head of visa related affairs in the US State Department to screen visa applicants so much to the point that few could ever pass "the endless criteria to prove they were not 'likely to become a public charge.'"
-Long was described as being anti-Semitic and is credited with making it harder for Jewish refugees to come to the United States.
+When World War II broke out in 1939, a common belief spread that Germany was planting spies and saboteurs in the US under the guise of immigration.
+American consuls, under the encouragement of US Assistant Secretary of State Breckinridge Long (the head of visa related affairs in the US State Department), screened visa applicants in minute detail, to the point that few could ever pass "the endless criteria to prove they were not 'likely to become a public charge.'"
+Long was described as being anti-Semitic and is judged to have made it harder for Jewish refugees to come to the United States.

 After World War II, there was also the Truman Directive of 1945, which did not allow more people to migrate but did use the immigration quotas to let in more displaced people after the war.
 There was also the War Brides Act of 1945, which allowed spouses of US soldiers to get an expedited path towards citizenship.
-In contrast, the 1952 Immigration and Nationality Act, also known as the McCarran-Walter Act, turned away migrants based not on their country of origin but rather whether they are moral or diseased.
+In contrast, the 1952 Immigration and Nationality Act, also known as theMcCarran-Walter Act, turned away migrants based not on their country of origin but rather whether they were immoral or diseased.